Become a Synchro RefereeNovember 15, 2016

 There are synchro referee courses taking place across the country each year.

-All candidates on a referee training course must be a qualified synchro judge, a current ASA member and over 18.
+All candidates on a referee training course must be a qualified synchro judge, a current Swim England member and over 18.

 Head to our dedicated Courses Calendar to search for an upcoming synchro referee training course near you.